 Cheapest Car Insurance Companies in Idaho

-The most effective way to snag the cheapest premiums in Idaho is to evaluate and compare policy offerings from the state’s many insurers.
-Below we’ve compiled suggestions for some of the most common driver profiles:
+The most effective way to snag the cheapest premiums in Idaho is to compare rates from different providers.
+Below, we’ve outlined the results of our comparison study:

 Best Car Insurance Companies in Idaho

-Referencing reviews and complaint data, our Geeks were able to filter out the duds and identify the top insurers in the state of Idaho.
-The table below provides an overview of the results:
+Using customer reviews and complaint data, our Geeks were able to filter out the duds and identify the best insurers in the state of Idaho.
+The table below provides an overview of our findings:

 Minimum Car Insurance Requirements in Idaho

 In Idaho, drivers must carry auto insurance that will cover $25,000 for bodily injuries to one person, $50,000 for bodily injuries per crash, and $15,000 for property damage.

 Bodily injury (BI) coverage protects you from the medical expenses of the other driver and any passengers or other affected parties.
 Property damage (PD) coverage pays for repairs to the cars and other property you have damaged in the crash.